pladaria/reconnecting-websocket/README.md

-    minUptime?: number; // min time in ms to consider connection as stable connectionTimeout?: number; // retry connect if not connected after this time, in ms maxRetries?: number; // maximum number of retries debug?: boolean; // enables debug output
+    minUptime?: number; // min time in ms to consider connection as stable connectionTimeout?: number; // retry connect if not connected after this time, in ms maxRetries?: number; // maximum number of retries maxEnqueuedMessages?: number; // maximum number of messages to buffer until reconnection debug?: boolean; // enables debug output
 };
 ```